Cicizz/jmqtt/README.md

 * **remoting**：Communication layer.
 Used for connection management, protocol analysis, heartbeat, etc.
 * **distribution**：Configuration module.
 Used for configuration files, start and stop commands, etc.
 * **example**：Client example.
 Only java and websocket examples are supported currently.
+* **manage**：Management module, mainly involved in dynamic configuration and system monitoring and other functions
 * **store**：Storage module.
 Provides several interfaces for mqtt protocol data, supports memory-based and Rocksdb local storage.

 ## RoadMap